On your mark, get set, sow!

 Your first evaluation will be a germination count.
 For each variety count the number of seedlings that have come up and divide by the number of seeds planted.
 Record the germination rate.
 Has one variety performed better or worse than the others?

-Share your results by filling out the online germination survey.
-And see real time results here.
+Share your results by filling out the online germination survey, coming in an email soon.

 3. Grow the seedlings